How your body changes when you stop drinking soda

 Does soda dehydrate you?
 The answer is a resounding yes.

-“Soda contains caffeine, which is a diuretic,” says Dr. Rodriguez-Lopez.
-“As a result, drinking soda will actually dehydrate you.
+“A lot of soda contains caffeine, which is a diuretic,” says Dr. Rodriguez-Lopez.
+“As a result, drinking soda could actually dehydrate you.
 This can strain your body, so water is always the best choice.”

-When you’re looking to quench your thirst, choose a hydrating beverage like water.
+When you want to quench your thirst, choose a hydrating beverage like water.
 Don’t like the plain taste?
 Try adding fresh fruit or a liquid flavor enhancer.

 2. Your teeth will thank you